Nuke928/magic7ball/README.md

 ## Configuration

-Modify answers.js if you want to have more/different answer types
+Modify answers.js if you want to have more/different answer types.

+Modify config.js to suit your database connection strings.

 ## Running